Tuda Libby Crews & Jack Crews

 On Tuda’s maternal side, the Cabeza de Baca family founded the ranch in the early 1800’s and their descendants have ranched on the same land for over two-hundred years.
 Tuda inherited her ranch through a corporate spin-off/split-up in the year 2000, so the land remains in the same family.
 Each of the five siblings individually owns and operates their ranch.

 A Cheyenne native, Jack achieved success through a forty-year banking career, political involvement and community leadership.
 Tuda’s highest priority was being Mother to Libby and Ted.
 As the children were growing up she was actively involved as a community leader and successful at fundraising on projects benefitting the Cheyenne community.

-In 2001 Tuda Libby Crews and Jack Crews moved from Cheyenne, Wyoming to Bueyeros, New Mexico when deep roots of seven generations of Tuda’s family on the land drew them back to the ranch.
+In 2001 Tuda Libby Crews and Jack Crews moved from Cheyenne, Wyoming to Bueyeros, New Mexico.
 Upon establishing Ute Creek Cattle Company (UCCC) they began the daunting task of land restoration, and with the help of many partners were able to accomplish a life-time’s work in a decade.

 While blessed to have the privilege of returning to the land and achieving goals, their greatest joy comes from knowing their adult children, Libby and Ted, have agreed to assume responsibility for ensuring UCCC remains a productive agriculture enterprise for future generations.